Yemen Travel Warning

-In addition to the threat of detention by rebel groups, there continue to be other risks due to ongoing conflict and heightened terrorist activity, including kidnappings for ransom.
+In addition to the threat of detention by rebel groups, there are other risks due to ongoing conflict and heightened terrorist activity, including kidnappings for ransom.
 In March 2015, a Saudi-led coalition initiated an air campaign in support of the exiled Yemeni government.
 A nationwide cessation of hostilities deteriorated in August 2016, and high levels of violence, to include armed conflict, artillery shelling, and air strikes, now persist in areas throughout the country.
 There are also reports of land mines being placed in areas vacated by withdrawing forces, as well as mining of Red Sea ports.
-Military conflict has caused significant damage to infrastructure, limiting the availability of electricity, clean water, and medical care, and causing travel by internal roads to be dangerous.
+Military conflict has caused significant damage to infrastructure, limiting the availability of electricity, clean water, and medical care.
 This instability often hampers the ability of humanitarian organizations to deliver critically needed food, medicine, and water.